laravel/docs/structure.md

 <a name="the-policies-directory"></a>
 #### The Policies Directory

-This directory does not exist by default, but will be created for you if you execute the `make:notification` Artisan command.
+This directory does not exist by default, but will be created for you if you execute the `make:policy` Artisan command.
 The `Policies` directory contains the authorization policy classes for your application.
 Policies are used to determine if a user can perform a given action against a resource.
 For more information, check out the [authorization documentation](/docs/{{version}}/authorization).

 <a name="the-providers-directory"></a>
 #### The Providers Directory